L3-iGrant/cookie-mgmnt/README.md

 **Recommendations to Install or implement cookie consents using iGrant.io provided framework:**

-1. Download the whole Cookie Consent directory files and put it the “Source/src” folder of your project where the index page resides.
+1. Download the Cookie Consent directory files and put it the “Source/src” folder of your project where the index page resides.
 2. Copy the head scripts from Cookies.html to the pages where the Cookie Consent is required.
 3. Put an onload() function to the body tag on every page.